 Out front, the elliptical, colonnaded, Bernini-designed piazza stands in the shadow of St. Peter’s façade—this is also the setting for regular papal audiences, filled in with pilgrims who gather here for blessings from the head of the Roman Catholic church.

 8: Mont-Saint-Michel Abbey, France

-This UNESCO-protected abbey off the coast of Normandy in northern France is the crowning glory of Mont Saint-Michel, a rocky, fortified islet that rises dramatically out of the surrounding bay.
+One of the most unique places to visit in Europe, this UNESCO-protected abbey off the coast of Normandy in northern France is the crowning glory of Mont Saint-Michel, a rocky, fortified islet that rises dramatically out of the surrounding bay.
 At least that’s the scene when the tides are high—when they go out, the abbey’s pointed spire is instead juxtaposed against a landscape of shimmering sand flats.

 Connected to the mainland by a bridge, a visit to the circular isle promises a time-travel escape, where narrow alleys lined with 15th- and 16th-century homes-cum-souvenir shops line the ascent to the renowned abbey.
 The Gothic-style, Benedictine abbey, founded in 906, was built to accommodate the monks who flocked to Mont St-Michel in service to the archangel St. Michael (Michel, in French—he purportedly appeared in visions to a local bishop here, back in the 8th century).

 9: Church of the Savior on the Spilled Blood, St. Petersburg